 Key risks Broad Definition Risk Management Practices Market Unexpected losses arising due to changes in market prices or parameters influencing market prices, as well as the resultant risk from options and guarantees that are embedded in contracts or from changes to the net worth of assets and liabilities in related undertakings driven by market parameters.
 In particular, these include changes driven by equity prices, interest rates, real estate prices, exchange rates, credit spreads and implied volatilities.
 It also includes changes in market prices due to worsening of market liquidity.
-Investment activity is strictly governed by the pre-approved limits and appetite and monitored through a front end system.
-Any exception requires pre-approval.
+Investment activity is strictly governed by the preapproved limits and appetite and monitored through a front end system.
+Any exception requires preapproval.
 An asset and liability process has been put in place to manage the risks and returns expected from the insurance obligations.
 Selectively using derivative to either hedge the portfolio against adverse market movements or reduce reinvestment risk.
-Credit Unexpected losses in the market value of the portfolio due to deterioration in the credit quality of counterparties including their failure to meet payment obligations or due to non- performance of instruments.
+Credit Unexpected losses in the market value of the portfolio due to deterioration in the credit quality of counterparties including their failure to meet payment obligations or due to nonperformance of instruments.
 Credit analyses are conducted prior to purchase and regular review on portfolio.
-Investment activity is strictly governed by the pre- approved limits to ensure the diversification of investment portfolio in order to minimise the impact of default by any single counterparty.
+Investment activity is strictly governed by the preapproved limits to ensure the diversification of investment portfolio in order to minimise the impact of default by any single counterparty.
 Only uses pre-approved reinsurance partners with strong credit profiles.

 Key risks Broad Definition Risk Management Practices Underwriting Unexpected financial losses due to inadequacy of premiums for catastrophe and non-catastrophe risks, due to the inadequacy of reserves or due to the unpredictability of mortality or longevity.
 Managed through a comprehensive and strict standard for underwriting limit guidelines.
-Where necessary, the risk will be surveyed by the loss control engineers Regular monitoring of products, assumptions used against actual industry statistics and re-pricing will be considered if necessary.
+Where necessary, the risk will be surveyed by the loss control engineers.
+Regular monitoring of products, assumptions used against actual industry statistics and re-pricing will be considered if necessary.
 Adequate reinsurance is purchased and reviewed annually to ensure adequate continuous cover within acceptable appetite and costs.
 New products undergo a robust product development process.
 Business Unexpected decrease in actual results as compared to business assumptions, which leads to a decline in income without a corresponding decrease in expenses; this includes lapse risk.
 Regular monitoring of actual experience.
 New products undergo a robust product development review process.
 Legal and Regulatory Losses arising from a breach of relevant laws and regulations.
 Trainings will be provided and annual declarations required from all staff.
 New guidelines will be published in the Group's staff e-portal and highlighted through e-mails.
 Regular reviews are conducted to ensure compliance.

-Key risks Broad Definition Risk Management Practices

-Cyber Threat Loss of data confidentiality, loss of Strict policy and disciplinary

-- data integrity, as well as business action for security breach

-disruption and loss of availability of Staff awareness on IT Security

-services resulting in legal costs, Access Control

-fines, forensic costs, remediation Regular review on User ID

-costs, compensation and/or access

-reputation management costs.
-Use of virus protection

-software

-Data Loss Prevention solution

-Conduct of Annual

-Penetration Testing by

-independent party to detect

-possible external and internal

-vulnerabilities

-• IT security controls in place,

-such as Firewall, Malware

-Protection and DDOS

-protection

-Privilege Identity

-Management

-Database encryption
+Key risks Broad Definition Risk Management Practices Information Security Information security breach losses triggered by both information technology ("IT") and non-IT leading to loss of data confidentiality, loss of data integrity, as well as business disruption and loss of availability of services resulting in legal costs, fines, forensic costs, remediation costs, compensation and/or reputation management costs.
+Strict policy and disciplinary action for security breach.
+Staff awareness on IT Security and Privacy.
+Access Control.
+Regular review on User ID access.
+Use of virus protection software.
+Data Loss Prevention solution.
+Conduct of Annual Penetration Testing by independent party to detect possible external and internal vulnerabilities.
+IT security controls in place, such as Firewall, Malware Protection and Distributed Denial-of-Service protection.
+Privilege Identity Management.
+Database encryption.
+Privacy Impact Assessment.
+Data privacy contractual obligations for Service Providers.